kevin-rph-lee/OW-Strategy-Planner/README.md

 ## Getting Started

+To view heroku hosted version <a href="https://owplanner.herokuapp.com/">**Click Here**/a>

-Clone the repo, create env file based off of .env.example for postgresql DB configuration.
+To run locally, clone the repo and create env file based off of .env.example for postgresql DB configuration.

 Install dependencies within the server, run knex migration, and seed DB